 So is there a takeaway to these anecdotes?
 If so it’s this.
 Laudanum was made for occasional use, not prolonged use.
 It did have valid medical benefits.
 But those benefits were negated when it because a habit.

-Some writers and artists did find a creative spark in laudanum, but like gout, if it became a regular habit, it stopped being useful and caused other problems.
+Some writers and artists did find a creative spark in laudanum, but if it became a regular habit, it stopped being useful and caused other problems.
 And if left unchecked, quite often misery and death.

 From Wikipedia we learn that M. H. Abrams, whose most influential work to any American undergraduate was overseeing the Norton Anthology of English Literature, weighed in on the subject.
 He believed in what he called the mirror and the lamp.
 In short, he believed that the reader during the Romantic era saw literature as a mirror on their society.
 He believed the writers saw what they were doing as bringing out their inner soul to illuminate the world, and that the drugs helped access a place inside them that couldn’t be reached any other way.